 Shows are at 6 p.m.
 Sundays from Memorial Day to Labor Day.
 At Law Park, next to Monona Terrace on Lake Monona.

-The team is nearly always in the top three at the National Show Ski Championships.
+The team is the reigning national champion and is nearly always in the top three at the National Show Ski Championships.

 © Beth Gauper

 The Min-Aqua Bats perform at the Aqua Bowl.

 Rock Aqua Jays in Janesville.
 Shows are at 7 p.m.
 Wednesdays and Sundays from Memorial Day through July and 6:30 p.m. from August through Labor Day.
 At Traxler Park on the Rock River.